arodbits/jquery-dragAndDropCards/README.md

 # jquery-dragAndDropCards
 Jquery Drag and Drop game using the jquery ui

-Implementing the JqueryUI methods:
+Implementing the jQuery methods:

--draggable
+*draggable
--droppable
+*droppable